wwang-talend/components/PATCH_RELEASE_NOTE.md

 1) Create a folder named "patches" under your studio installer directory and copy the patch .zip file to this folder.

+2) Merge the folder "configuration" and its content to {studio}/configuration and overwrite the existing files.

-2) Restart your studio: a window pops up, then click OK to install the patch, or restart the commandline and the patch will be installed automatically.
+3) Restart your studio: a window pops up, then click OK to install the patch, or restart the commandline and the patch will be installed automatically.

 ### Installing the patch using Commandline